adbenson/infinihedron/README.md

 * Individually addressable LEDs - Most projects like this just repeat the same led pattern on all edges, which is cool, but I wanted to make more 3-dimensional effects
 * Really good software support - I want to be able to play this thing like a DJ: Set a beat, choose an effect and a color palette, and then switch to other effects on the fly.
 Essential sub-requirements:
-  	* Beat synchronization - eventually it would be great to do automatically, but that's it's own can of works.
+  	* Beat synchronization - eventually it would be great to do automatically, but that's it's own can of worms.
 For now, make it easy to tap in the beat.
+At the same time, each effect should be able to speed up or slow down relative to the beat while keeping in sync.
   	* Simple effect creation - should be as easy as possible to design new effects on a 2D canvas, rather than coding for individual LEDs
   	* 2-scene fade control - Two scenes run simultaneously, but independently and both synchronized to the beat.
 Switch between or blend them on the fly.
   	* Separate color palettes - The scene and the colors should be independent but work together so any scene can apply any color palette.